-Dr. John Money established The John Money Fellowship for Scholars of Sexology in 2002.
+Dr. John Money established Scholars of Sexology Fellowship in 2002.
 The fellowship supports graduate students whose scholarly work would benefit from the use of library and archival materials at the Kinsey Institute.
 Fellows are also expected to contribute to the organization, preservation, and/or accessibility of Kinsey Institute collections.
 Examples include, but are not limited to the creation of:

-Each recipient of the John Money Fellowship for Scholars of Sexology will receive $3,000 in two payments ($1,500 at the start and end of the fellowship).
+Each recipient of the Scholars of Sexology Fellowship will receive $3,000 in two payments ($1,500 at the start and end of the fellowship).
 The fellowship must be used to cover travel, lodging, and research expenses associated with the stated purpose.
 There can be up to two fellows each year.

 Research at the Kinsey Institute